BarbyKelly/project-5/README.md

 - Sign In menu closes after person has signed in.
 At the moment dropdown stays open even when other nav links are clicked on:

 !['Sign In' dropdown remains open](docs/readme_images/sign_in_menu_remains_open.png)

+- Search icon not displayed for smaller screens

 [Back to Bugs](#bugs)